christian-wandling/demo-shop-public/README.md

 ### Sentry Setup

-1. Go to [sentry.io](https://sentry.io/welcome/) to create an account and follow the steps to setup projects for frontend and api
+1. Go to <a href="https://sentry.io/welcome/">sentry.io</a> to create an account and follow the steps to setup projects for frontend and api

 2. Add configuration values to your .env file